03difoha/1-day-coding/README.md

 ![](https://usapgroup.files.wordpress.com/2015/01/eighty-percent-of-success.jpg)

 This course is a laid back introduction to web development and coding.
-We are here to understand the basics of how website's are built have some fun with them.
+We are here to understand the basics of how website's are built and have some fun with them.

 ### When is lunch?